Course of the week | Ruby for Beginners

 Students may register at any time for a fully-supported one-year training licence and will have constant access to a personal tutor via email.
 As the course is self-study, you can complete in as little or as long a time as you prefer within the one year licence period.

 You will be assessed on the completed assignments contained in the training programme.
-Your work can be submitted to your course tutor by email or by post on completion of your training.
+The coursework will consists of individual practical programming assignments that can be sent to your course tutor by email or by post on completion of your training.

-On successful completion of this course students will receive the Understanding PC Technology Level 3 Open Awards Certificate Award with 8 Open Awards Credits.
+On successful completion of this course students will receive our Ruby for Beginners Diploma with feedback on your work and providing the assignments have been completed to the required standards students will also receive a Level 3 Open Awards Quality Endorsed Unit Course Certificate with 8 Open Awards Credits.